John P. Stockton: U.S. Senator

 Stockton was elected to the US Senate in 1865, and served from March 15, 1865, to March 27, 1866.
 On March 27 the Senate voted 23 to 20 that Stockton's election had been improper on the grounds that he was chosen by a plurality rather than a majority of the state legislature.
 Most of the senators who voted for Stockton's removal wanted to ensure the closely divided Senate would be able to override Democratic President Andrew Johnson's Reconstruction era vetoes by replacing Stockton with a Republican.
 Congress later passed a law requiring state legislative majorities in elections for U.S. Senators, resolving the question of whether a plurality was sufficient.

 In 1869, Stockton was again elected to the Senate, and he served one term, March 4, 1869, to March 3, 1875.
 While in Washington, D.C. attending a Senate session in 1869, Stockton's Trenton home was burglarized.
 According to news accounts of the break-in, the burglars found nothing of value to steal, and contented themselves with upending the home's furniture and dressing the Stockton family's brooms in their old clothes.
 In 1872, he was a delegate to the Democratic National Convention.
 In January 1875, Stockton was an unsuccessful candidate for renomination, and he left the Senate at the end of his term.

 Later career

 Stockton served as New Jersey Attorney General from April 8, 1877 to April 5, 1897.
 During his tenure, Stockton was appointed to a three-member commission that proposed revisions and updates to New Jersey's state court processes and procedures.
 The commission's final report was accepted by the state legislature and codified into law.

 In addition to practicing law and serving as attorney general, Stockton remained active in Democratic Party politics.
 He was a delegate to several state and national party conventions, including the 1884 Democratic National Convention.

+In 1890 Senator Stockton was elected as an honorary member of the New Jersey Society of the Cincinnati.